-The detailed EHIA is available as a separate document published alongside this plan on the Cardiff and Vale UHB website.
+The detailed EHIA will be available as a separate document published alongside this plan on the Cardiff and Vale UHB website.

 Our resources

 This section describes our current workforce and how we plan to develop our workforce in the future.